tarampampam/domains/README.md

 ![badge-domains]
 </div>

+> **Due to numerous nonsensical domain requests since the creation of this repository, I have temporarily restricted interactions to previously contributed developers.**

 Free subdomains for personal sites, open-source projects, and more.
 Here is a list of supported domain names:

 |              Domain name              |                         Features                          |